Derek Holland (rower)

-Derek Holland (born 14 January 1974 in Dublin) is an Irish rower and secondary school teacher at Enniskillen Royal Grammar School.
+Derek Eugene Holland (born 14 January 1974 in Dublin) is an Irish rower and secondary school teacher at Enniskillen Royal Grammar School.
 He reached fourth place at the 1996 Summer Olympics in the Men's Lightweight Coxless Fours.

 Early life

 Derek Holland was born on 14 January 1974 in Dublin in County Dublin, Ireland.
 Holland was introduced to rowing in 1987 aged around thirteen by his dad John Holland.

 Rowing career

 Olympic games

 When Derek Holland was 22, he won 4th in the Lightweight Men's Four at the 1996 Olympic Games held in Atlanta, United States.

 World Championships

 In 1989, Holland was selected for the Irish Junior team at the 1989 World Rowing Junior Championships held in Szeged, Hungary, and won 4th in the junior eight sculls.
 Derek Holland also competed in the 1995 World Rowing Championships in Tampere, Finland, coming first in the Lightweight Men's Four.
 Holland also competed in the 1996 World Rowing Championships in Glasgow, Great Britain, coming third in the Lightweight Men's Eight.
 In 1998 Derek competed in the 1998 World Rowing Championships which took place in Cologne, Germany, he got silver in the Lightweight Men's Four.